opentofu/opentofu.org/blog/2024-01-10-opentofu-is-going-ga.md

 ## What’s Next?

 It took us a while to come out with this initial release.
 There has been a lot of one-time work that needed to be done to get this project set up for success.
-But that work is now done, and we’re ready to dive right into new development, with big new features that will set OpenTofu apart even more!
+But that work is now done, and we’re ready to dive right into new development, with big new features ahead!

 First, and we know that this is important to many, we’re aiming to maintain a reasonable amount of compatibility with Terraform where it makes sense.
 We’re not going to be pushing for big DSL changes, we’re not going to be pushing for provider protocol changes, nothing of the sort.
 We’ll keep the migration path both ways easy for the foreseeable future.